 - Hair loss

-3. Keeps The Digestive, Urinary And Respiratory Tracts Healthy
+3. Support The Digestive, Urinary And Respiratory Tracts

 Plants are full of phytonutrients to help protect them from damage.
 When your dog eats plants that are rich in phytonutrients it can help prevent: